-Working as a student and getting a job as a graduate
+Working in Russia Working as a student and getting a job as a graduate

 What are you going to do with that degree?
 We've designed this page to help you answer that question.
 Working abroad can be a great way to meet locals and to experience day-to-day culture.
 It can also extend your stay, if you desire.
 It helps, but is not always necessary, to speak Russian.
 While getting there and finding a job may prove to be challenging, Russia's relatively healthy economic growth and still-developing market can offer opportunities that a more difficult US job market cannot.